Americans visited IRS refund website 632 million times last year as challenges swamp tax agency ‘in crisis’

 The IRS website says that as of Dec.
 23, 2021, it still had 6 million unprocessed individual returns and that as of the start of this month, it still had more than 2 million unprocessed amended tax returns, a separate category.
 The taxpayer advocate says the IRS also has more than 2 million unprocessed employer’s quarterly returns and about 5 million pieces of taxpayer correspondence left to process.

-The IRS is typically much faster at processing returns electronically, but roughly 10 percent of returns are still filed by paper because of documentation requirements.
+The IRS is typically much faster at processing returns electronically, but roughly 10 percent of returns are still filed by paper because of documentation requirements or other reasons.
 Also, millions of electronic returns were suspended during processing last year because of discrepancies between what the taxpayer claimed and IRS records.
 The IRS reported more than 11 million “math error notices” issued to taxpayers over discrepancies related to stimulus payments alone, according to the watchdog report.
 Those delays worsened the agency’s backlog.

-The IRS also sent more than 14 million “math error notices” and other proposed adjustments to taxpayers, and received 6.2 million messages from taxpayers in response.
+The IRS sent more than 14 million “math error notices” and other proposed adjustments to taxpayers, and received 6.2 million messages from taxpayers in response.
 The IRS took an average of 199 days to respond to taxpayers’ proposed adjustments, compared with the average of 74 days it took the agency to respond in the year before the pandemic.

 2. Taxpayers were so frustrated they kept refreshing ‘Where’s My Refund?’